 You can record videos directly in Webcourses@UCF in the Rich Content Editor.
 Keep in mind to keep your videos short to maintain student attention and subject retention.
 Technology-wise, you are also likely to run into download and playing problems with a long video.
 Instead, think about how to restructure your presentation into chunked segments.
 Ideally, each segment should be concise and focused on a single topic and between 3-7 minutes in length.
 If you need assistance, contact Webcourses@UCF Support.

-Do you teach an V or RS course that uses Panopto?
-If so, your videos are automatically placed in a folder for your students to view within Webcourses@UCF.
-As classrooms are likely unavailable during this time, you can record lectures using Panopto’s Desktop Recorder on your computer.
-The Quick Setup Guide linked below shows you how to download and use the Desktop Recorder.
+If you are using Panopto, then your videos are automatically placed in a folder for your students to view within Webcourses@UCF.
+If you are outside of the classroom, then you can record lectures using Panopto’s Desktop Recorder on your computer.
+The Quick Setup Guide will show you how to download and use the Desktop Recorder.
 Be sure to select the correct folder for your class.
 The formatting should follow your course number and section.
 If you need assistance, contact Webcourses@UCF Support.

 Provide content alternatives

 In the event of a quick transition to an online environment, it may not be feasible to record your own lectures or convert content into an online format.
 In this case, search for alternative content methods that can be embedded into your online course to save time and resources.

 Students and Mobile LearningDuring this period of remote instruction, some students won’t have access to a desktop computer or laptop and will use a smartphone or tablet to complete coursework.
 Please consider the following suggestions to assist your students during this extraordinary time.

 - Encourage students to download the Canvas Student app to access Webcourses@UCF and Zoom for video conferencing.

 - Note: If students have older mobile devices, the Canvas Student app might not be supported, but mobile web access to Webcourses@UCF is still available.